The ultimate Queso Recipe with melted cheeses, spicy peppers, and Mexican seasonings! This popular restaurant cheese dip is a party favorite.

 Yes, you can make this queso recipe ahead of time, store it in the refrigerator (or freezer), and reheat it over low heat, stirring constantly, until heated through.

 Serving, Storage, and Reheating

 Serving: The queso will thicken as it cools, so it should be served warm.
 You’ll want to serve it right after making it.
-Or if you are preparing it to serve at a party you can keep it warm in a fondue pot or in a crockpot on the lowest setting.
+Or if you are preparing it to serve at a party, you can keep it warm in a fondue pot or in a crockpot on the lowest setting.

 Storage: Allow the queso to cool completely.
 Store it in an airtight container in the refrigerator for 3-4 days or freezer for up to four months.
 Thaw frozen cheese dip in the refrigerator.

-Reheating: Reheat the queso on the stovetop over low heat, stirring often, until heat through.
+Reheating: Reheat the queso on the stovetop over low heat, stirring often, until heated through.
 It can also be reheated on low in the microwave, stirring occasionally.
 Add more half and half, a little at a time, if needed.